-The design of mentioning these hints of reasons for so different judgments and practices, is not to show which are strongest and ought to prevail, which cannot be the business of so short a discourse as this and so much of another nature; but to show that while there is any thing colourable to be alleged for this or that way, true Christian love, compassion of common human frailty, and a duly humble sense of a man's own, would oblige him to think that conscience toward God may have a greater hand (though, with some, misguided itself) in guiding men the different ways they take, than is commonly thought; and to consider, "Though such and such reasons seem not weighty to me, they may to some others, who are as much afraid of sinning against God as I; and, perhaps, their understandings [are] as good in other matters as mine."
-It would be considered, how really difficult the controversy is about the ceremonies, and some other parts of conformity.
-Perhaps, few metaphysical questions are disputed with more subtilty than that controversy is managed with, by archbishop Whitgift, bishop Morton, Dr. Burgess, Dr. Ames, Cartwright, Calverwood, and others; and how very easily possible and pardonable is it to unlearned persons, or of weaker intellectuals, being obliged in order to their practice to give a judgment in reference to these things one way or other, to judge amiss!
-Why should we expect every sincerely pious man to be able to hit the very point of truth and right in matters that belong, as bishop Davenant once said in another case, non ad fidem fundamentalem, sed ad peritiam theologicam; et fortasse ne ad hanc quidem, sed aliquando ad curiositatem theologorum,-" not to the foundation of our faith, but to the skill of divines; and perhaps not to this neither, but sometimes only to their curiosity?"
-What were to be done in reference to so nicely disputable things, made part of the terms of Christian communion, is more the matter of our wish than hope, till, by a gracious influence, God better men's minds, or, by a more deeply-felt necessity, bring us to understand what is to be done.
-Our case is ill when only vexatio dat intellectum, when " nothing but sorrow and suffering will make us wise," which is very likely, from the righteous hand of God, to be our common lot.
-In the mean time, it is hard to think that he cannot be a sincerely pious man whose understanding is not capable of so difficult things, as to make a certainly right judgment about them.
-In absoluto et facili stat æternitas; and why should not the communion of persons going into a blessed eternity have the same measure?
+The design of mentioning these hints of reasons for so different judgments and practices, is not to show which are strongest, and ought to prevail, which cannot be the business of so short a discourse as this, and so much of another nature; but, to shew that while there is any thing colourable to be alledged for this or that way, true Christian love, compassion of common human frailty, and a duly humble sense of a man's own, would oblige him to think that conscience towards God may have a greater hand (though with some misguided itself) in guiding men the different ways they take, than is commonly thought.
+And to consider though such and such reasons seem not weighty to me, they may to some others, who are as much afraid of sinning against God as I; and perhaps their understandings as good in other matters as mine.
+It would be considered how really difficult the controversy is about the ceremonies, and some other parts of conformity.
+Perhaps few metaphysical questions are disputed with more subtilty than that controversy is managed with, by Arch-bishop Whitgift, bishop Morton, doctor Burgesse, doctor Ames, Cartwright, Calverwood, and others.
+And how very easily possible and pardonable is it to unlearned persons, or of weaker intellectuals. being obliged in order to their practice to give a judgment in reference to these things one way or other, to judge amiss!
+Why should we expect every sincerely pious man to be able to hit the very point of truth, and right, in matters that belong, as bishop Davenant once said in another case non ad fidem fundamentalem, sed ad peritiam Theologicam, & fortasse ne ad hanc quidem, sed aliquando ad curiositatem Theologorum, not to the foundation of our faith, but to the skill of divines, and perhaps not to this neither, but sometimes only to their curiosity.
+What were to be done in reference to so nicely disputable things made part of the terms of Christian communion, is more the matter of our wish than hope, till by a gracious influence God better men's minds, or by a more deeply felt necessity bring us to understand what is to be done. case is ill when only vexatio dat intellectum, when nothing but sorrow and suffering will make us wise, which is very likely from the righteous hand of God to be our common lot.

+In the mean time it is hard to think that he cannot be a sincerely pious man whose understanding is not capable of so difficult things, as to make a certainly right judgment about them.
+In absolute & facili stat eternitas, to make things perfect and distinct is the property of eternity.
+And why should not the communion of persons going into a blessed eternity have the same measure?

-And beside the different size and capacity of men's understandings, and consequently of their conscientious determinations,
+And besides the different size, and capacity of men's understandings, and consequently of their conscientious determinations.